Member, AMPAC Board of Directors

 Dr. Correa is very involved in increasing underrepresented minorities in Medicine.
 He is part of the board of a non-profit organization called ElevateMe and participates actively in Building the Next Generation of Academic Physician (BNGAP).
 He has a special focus on International Medical Graduates (IMGs) in medicine and has founded multiple IMG sections in several ethnic societies.

-Dr. Correa also dedicates his time to helping underserved communities in Phoenix by volunteering at a charity clinic that he will become the Medical Director of in 2020.
+Dr. Correa also dedicates his time to helping underserved communities in Phoenix by volunteering at a charity clinic that he became the Medical Director of in 2020.

 Dr. Correa lives in Phoenix, Arizona, with his wife who is a Radiologist, and his two kids.